IceHacks/survivio-plus/README.md

 Fix: https://www.youtube.com/watch?v=pEEa6b3oXjA

 > **"Please update extension for best results!"
-What does this mean??!!!**
+What does this mean??!!!
+WTF**

 Official Download / Update Guide: https://www.youtube.com/watch?v=xRoCoMei3Nc

 Calm down jeez.
 The hack was updated and therefore you need to update.
 Go to chrome://extensions/ and click remove on the survivio+ extension.
 Download the new version and load that one as the hack.
+There you go.
+No issues about this please.
 > **What do I do if the cheat stops working?**

-Message on discord.
-If I don't reply it likely means I already know.
+Message silentes#4242 on discord if the game is updated.

-> **This feature isn't working for me!**
+> **This feature isn't working for me!
+WTF?**

-Some things do not work, only essentials.
+Relax.
+Open the console (Hit F12), and copy what the error is, and just [create an issue](https://github.com/Kalaborative/survivio-cheat/issues).
+Do not open an issue if you already see the same one.
+If you do, you will be banned from using the cheat.

 > **What is "bump fire"?**